cbladt/ModbusMaster/README.md

 Maybe the FrameModel should be specific to function code, and the framelayer can ask the router/strategies for a FrameModel after the first 2 bytes have been received.

 ### Register VS Parameter
+Better rethink this thing.
+It seems that just a simple startaddress and length is more simple.

 I imagine a parameter as an abstraction from one or more modbus registers.
 A parameter is what you access and use from the application code, where the underlying registers is what is read and written on the protocol.
 Practically a parameter will simply consist of a modbus start address and a length.